donovanr/plasticnet/README.md

 The Travis configuration is in [.travis.yml](../master/.travis.yml), and doesn't have anything fancy set up.

 ### Read the Docs
 Documentation config for [Sphinx](http://www.sphinx-doc.org/) + [autodoc](http://www.sphinx-doc.org/en/master/usage/quickstart.html#autodoc) lives in [docs/source/conf.py](../master/docs/source/conf.py).
-To get things to build with Read the Docs, you need to set up a virtual environment in the admin options there so that dependencies like `numpy` can be installed.
+To get things to build with Read the Docs, you need to set up a virtual environment in the admin options there so that dependencies like `numpy` can be installed, and point Read the Docs to the `requirements.txt` file.
+You should also choose the `CPython 3.x` interpreter.

 ### Pre-Commit Hooks
 Pre-commit hooks are configured in [.pre-commit-config.yaml](../master/.pre-commit-config.yaml), and need to be set up (once) with `pre-commit install`.  [pre-commit](https://pre-commit.com/) itself can be installed with `pip`.